UIUC-iSchool-DataViz/is445_spring2022/syllabus.md

 ---

 # COVID-19 Statement
 In keeping with University and iSchool policy, all students are required to engage in appropriate behavior to protect the health and safety of our community.
 If you are on campus, this includes wearing a facial covering properly, maintaining social distance (at least 6 feet from others at all times), disinfecting the immediate seating area, and using hand sanitizer.
+Additionally, you must be up-to-date with COVID vaccine/testing requirements in order to enter campus buildings.

 If you feel ill or are unable to come to class or complete class assignments due to issues related to COVID-19, including but not limited to: testing positive yourself, feeling ill, caring for a family member with COVID-19, or having unexpected child-care obligations, should contact their instructor immediately and cc their advisor.